Getting Approved For a Mortgage

 Being self-employed won’t prevent you from getting a mortgage.
 However, you may have to jump through a few more hoops to get approved.

-The majority of lenders will base their lending decisions on your income over the last three years.
+Most lenders base their lending decisions on your income over the last three years.
 Some will only require two years of accounts, while a handful of specialist lenders will accept just one year.

 Get matched with a broker to guide you through a successful application

 Getting a mortgage approved is exciting, but the build-up can be a stressful experience.
-That’s why you should strongly consider seeking advice from an experienced broker who’ll be able to research and identify the best deal for your circumstances, walk you through the application process and improve your chances of getting accepted.
+That’s why you should strongly consider seeking advice from an experienced broker who can research and identify the best deal for your circumstances, walk you through the application process and improve your chances of getting accepted.

 Our broker matching service can connect you with an expert who can help you today.